JackWetherell/self-driving-car-lane-finding/README.md

 - `jupyterlab`

 ## Usage
-To run the pipeline simply launch and run the notebook:
+To run the pipeline simply launch and run the notebook in jupyter lab:

 `jupyter lab`